My Story

 It starts on my Japanese grandfather’s couch in Tokyo.
 Six-year-old me sitting on the couch watching TV.
 My grandfather switches channels and the 2011 Japanese Grand Prix shows.
 I remember Jenson Button’s silver McLaren winning the race, with Vettel and Alonso right behind.
 From then, I knew that is what I wanted to do.

 My return to motorsport went exceptionally well, but I want to do even better and go for that top prize next year.
-My story is not finished yet, there is more to be written and I will give it absolutely everything to maximise the opportunities I am going to get.
+My story is not finished yet, there is more to be written and I will give it absolutely everything to maximise the opportunities that come my way.
 I want to finish this story one day with a group of people who believed in me from an early stage in my career.
+Because at the end of the day, Motorsports is an expensive sport and I need to surround myself with the right people to pull this off.
 If you want to be one of those individuals, please feel free to contact me and let’s finish this comeback story together.